Microsoft Teams Rooms Systems, Are They as Simple as they Appear?

 Jonathan – So those systems really are designed to be standalone systems.
 You buy the kit; you deploy it standalone and that’s everything you need.
 That’s why it works well for a small organisation with small meeting rooms, but once you start expanding that on the scalability, or introduce other products, that’s where you really need to be looking at the other manufacturers like Logitech and Crestron.
 They are actually partners with Microsoft for their first generation of rooms.
 And they’ve learned a lot of lessons from cable management, and scalability and flexibility from that first generation of products and now there’s much more flexibility built in.
 For example Crestron, you can place that touch panel anywhere and just connect it to the network and remotely locate your computer, so it doesn’t have to sit on the table.

 David – Oh, ok.
-So, we could potentially have large rooms with central AV rack designs and have these rooms systems fit in still very nicely if we were going down a Crestron choice, Logitech as well.
+So, we could potentially have large rooms with central AV rack designs and have these rooms systems fit in still very nicely if we were going down a Crestron or Logitech choice.

 Jonathan – Yes.
 Logitech have gone a similar path, and they’ve created a fibre optic cable for their touch panel which means you can locate it, again, away from the computer.
 And this is also important as well when you got rooms with flexible furniture.
 When you go to move that furniture around, you need to be able to take these panels and put somewhere other than the table.

 Jonathan – The support definitely, and then also user experience.
-For a person walking in to one room, you don’t want to go to that room A and see equipment from one manufacturer, and then go to room B and be confused because it’s completely different.
+You don’t want a person to go to Room A and see equipment from one manufacturer, and then go to Room B and be confused because it’s completely different.
 So, having that consistent experience across all the rooms is really actually important for user take-up.

 David – Fantastic.
 Thanks Jonathan.
 So, where can the viewers go for more information about this?